cwinsor/alchemy_1_cwinsor/README.md

 # alchemy_1_cwinsor
 This is a fork of Alchemy 1.0 from University of Washington (Domingos et. al.).
+Alchemy is a research platform for Markov Logic Networks.

+The problem addressed by this fork is that as of 5/2022 the U/Washington code does not compile.
+The problem is tool versions have changed in the ~10 years since the original work.
+This fork fixes said compile errors to allow running on Ubuntu 20 with current apt-get versions.
+Instructions are provided to run on AWS EC2.

-The fork fixes compile errors and gives install instructions for AWS/Ubuntu or Windows/WSL/Ubuntu.
-This README and git are available from: https://github.com/cwinsor/alchemy_1_cwinsor.git
+This git and README are available from: https://github.com/cwinsor/alchemy_1_cwinsor.git

-* To set up and run see INSTRUCTIONS_[1,2,3,4] for install steps.
+* To set up and run see INSTRUCTIONS_[1,2,3,4].
 * For tutorial materials refer to the Univeristy of Washington site at http://alchemy.cs.washington.edu/tutorial/tutorial.html:
   * Basic (biased-die)
   * Social Network (smoking)